What is a Virtue?

 To live according to virtues is itself a service.
 Ben Franklin adopted and tracked his own 13 virtues out of a sense of duty to himself and others.

-And Service itself contains virtues to help it along.
+And Service itself contains virtues that support its application.

 We also discuss altruism, especially in terms of its lifetime development, on our Development of Service page.